-Reading this book feels more like a chore than anything else.
+If this book was a drink, it would be gas station coffee with about 360 packets of Stevia.
 The author has some good ideas, but they’re wedged between pages upon pages of repetitious self-help.
-Still, I’m excited to see if I can glean any actionable information.

 Bosses, management, and organization leaders want one thing most of all: solutions to their problems.
 Solutions that make them look good and help them achieve their goals.
 They want anyone who reports to them to be a problem solver.

 - Customer: one who purchases a commodity or service

 - Client: one who is under the protection of another

 Think of people you work with as clients – and as dear, valued friends.

 The universal selling proposition gets their attention, the risk reversal causes them to buy, and the cross-selling gives them the best products and services to solve their problem.
 Once you nail those, test variables to raise revenue even more:

 - Create a universal selling proposition.
 You must determine the most powerful benefit or advantage you can possibly offer an existing or future client so it will be totally irrational for them to choose to do business with anyone but your company.
 To do this, identify what advantage or result your clients want most, and position yourself as having a part of that they’re not getting from competitors.
 Be very vocal about this so they want to seize that difference.